Leelu55/Articulus/README.md

 1. USB-connect your Android phone to the computer and <a href="https://developer.android.com/studio/debug/dev-options"> configure the developer mode</a>
 2. Run `npm start` to start the Metro JS bundler
 3. In a second terminal run `npm run android` inside the project folder or run the app directly from Android Studio

+Issues and :beetle: are <a href="https://github.com/Leelu55/Articulus/issues/new">welcome</a>.
+Pull requests are welcome, feel free to contribute, change, and reuse.

 ## Download